 Cancel services you can live without.
 Cancel travel plans.
 Refinance.
 Downgrade your car.
 And stop going out to eat!

-This helps our recession investments because every dollar you save now will double soon.
+This helps when investing during a recession because every dollar you save now will double soon.
 So don’t take that $5,000 vacation now.
 Take TWO vacations in a few years!

 Action Plan: Assess every cost you can remove in the short term.
 That money is better spent elsewhere!